cybertraining-dsc/fa20-523-307/project/project.md

 **Figure 3:** Open and Close Price of the NASDAQ

+## Defining events during Trump's presidency

-## The Impeachment of President Trump
+### The Impeachment of President Trump

+Since the country's founding in 1776, only three presidents have faced impeachment from Congress: Andrew Johnson, Bill Clinton and more recently Donald Trump.
+The impeachment of Trump was an event that many have seen coming since his inauguration.

-## The Dakota Access and Keystone XL pipelines approval
+### The Dakota Access and Keystone XL pipelines approval

-## The Government Shutdown
+### The Government Shutdown

 ## Outline of plan